AntennaHouse/ah-dita/README.md

 # ah-dita #
-ah-dita is the DITA 1.2 specialization that enables authoring the style information by "fo" property for PDF output.
+ah-dita is the DITA 1.2 specialization that enables authoring the style information by "fo:prop" property for PDF output.
 It is composed of set of DTD files and it can be used as plug-in for [DITA Open Toolkit] [3].
 This specialization works with [PDF5] [7] plug-in V2.1.4 or later.